Gh0st02/my-cyber-experience/README.md

 - _Adding a Load Balancer helps ensure Availability as part of the CIA Triad in the event one of the VMs goes down._

 What is the advantage of a jump box?
-- _A jumpbox allows for better management of the environment as the NSG was configured to allow inbound access to only one machine via an SSH key pair._
+- _A jumpbox allows for better management of the environment as the NSG was configured to allow inbound access from only one machine via an SSH key pair._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **sys logs** and system **metrics**.